 Minimum Length of Exchange Both as a Host and as a Participant

 2 weeks.
 The length of stay can be longer if feasible for the participants involved.

 Participants are expected to make their own travel arrangements and bear all costs.

 Participants will obtain permissions from their employers to allow exchange planners to shadow them at work.
 It is expected that the exchange planners will be allowed to shadow the participant planners in a meaningful way such as attending public meetings, doing site visits, etc.

 Participants are expected to provide a one-page report at the end of the exchange highlighting key experiences and recommendations for improving the program.

-U.S. participants are encouraged to make contacts with host country's planning organization(s) in order promote greater understanding and collaboration.
+U.S. participants are encouraged to make contacts with the host country's planning organization(s) in order to promote greater understanding and collaboration.

-The role of APA is to provide a forum for making contact between American planners and planners from other countries.
+The role of APA's International Division is to provide a forum for making contact between American planners and planners from other countries.